killermann/facilitator-cards/content/cards/thinking-feeling.md

 ---

 Regarding a particular concept, or in response to a prompt or question, ask each participant to share one thing they are thinking and one thing they are feeling.
-For example, "We'd like to hear one thing you're thinking, with your brain or logic; and one you're feeling, with your heart or emotions."
+For example, "We'd like to hear one thing you're thinking (with your brain or logic) and one you're feeling (with your heart or emotions)."